 Area II: Continental and Critical Aesthetics

-I am working on central aspects of visual culture, esp. painting and photography, from a “hermeneutical” perspective, which is based on Gadamer’s and Adorno’s philosophy of formed images [Gebilde] and Hegel’s concept of plasticity, both of which are related to how the German tradition conceptualized culture, art and history.
+I am working on central aspects of visual culture, esp. painting and photography, from a “hermeneutical” perspective, which is based on Gadamer’s philosophy of formed images [Gebilde] and Hegel’s concept of plasticity, both of which are related to how the German tradition conceptualized culture, art and history.
 I present some of my ideas in my recent book on on painting, images, photography, and Gerhard Richter (Bloomsbury Press, 2015).
-In this vein, I am also interested in the developing a contemporary concept of (critical) realism, especially in relation to theater, photography, and documentary film.
+In this vein, I am also interested in developing a contemporary concept of (critical) realism, especially in relation to photography and documentary film.

 Area III: Post-Kantian Continental Philosophy

 I worked on the European tradition of philosophy in general, with a special focus on Husserlian and Heideggerian phenomenology, on Fichte and Hegel, as well as phenomenological concepts of practical subjectivity, such as affectivity, memory, forgiving, and the lived body, which resulted in my book on Husserl From Affectivity to Subjectivity (Palgrave, 2008) and in my book on practical subjectivity in Husserl and Heidegger Vom Leib zum Selbst (Alber, 2005).
 In my current research projects I am concerned with bridging central aspects of social phenomenology and Frankfurt School inspired critical theory, such as Adorno’s and Heidegger’s readings of Kant.
-I believe that much work needs to be done in social phenomenology, and that not much attention has been paid in recent decades to bridging these traditions.
-In addition, I would like to tie together phenomenology and Marxian philosophy, insofar as Marx’s genetic method shows, in my view, certain affinities with phenomenological “disclosure” of (social) reality.
+I believe that new work needs to be done in bringing Marxism and phenomenology together, and that not much attention has been paid in recent decades to bridging these traditions.

 Current Book Project: Phenomenology of Social Categories